Risotto alle Ortiche

 Risotto needs constant stirring (releasing and distributing the starch, ensuring creaminess and even cooking of the grains), so you do need to stand by the pan while you cook, which can be a very soothing activity if undertaken mindfully at the end of a long day.
 If you’ve got guests, grab a glass of wine and chat while you stir.

-Nettles: we are talking about the tips of the plant that start to appear in March.
-Roughly speaking a 'handful', my handful yields 30g.
-So grab about 5 for two people.
-Keep your rubber gloves on until you've blanched them.
-If, whilst processing them, you pop them in your food bin, change the bag, with your gloves on.
-You don't want to run the risk of getting stung.
-Yes, I'm a wimp with pain, but it will spoil your enjoyment off cooking with nettles, if you do.
+A note on nettles: we are talking about the tips of the plant that start to appear in March.
+Roughly speaking a 'handful', my handful, yields 30g.
+So grab about 3 for two people.
+Keep your rubber gloves on until you've blanched them (see below).
+Yes, I'm a wimp with pain, but it will spoil your enjoyment of cooking with nettles, if you do get stung.

 Serves 2 (but can be doubled)